Bette Kane: Relationship to Batwoman

 Following the events of Infinite Crisis, it is revealed that Bette is the cousin of current Batwoman, Kate Kane.
 In Detective Comics #856, Bette moves to Gotham City to enroll in Gotham University.
 She encounters her cousin at a party thrown for the Gotham City Police Department, and attempts to chat her up, only to be blown off.
 According to Kate's father, Bette looks up to her and likes spending time with her.
 In Detective Comics #862, Bette is seen hunched over on her bed, staring at her Flamebird costume and asking Kate how to "let go of the past".
 Bette is kidnapped by a crazed serial killer known as the Cutter, and awakens bound and gagged in his workshop.
 The Cutter plans on removing Bette's ears as part of a plan to create a perfect woman through the use of stolen body parts.
 Batwoman rescues Bette from the killer and accidentally reveals her identity.
 At the end of the story, Bette is seen in her Flamebird outfit, telling Kate that she wants to become her new partner.
 Kate eventually agrees to train Bette, and gives her a capeless grey military outfit and the codename Plebe.
 Later still, Bette acquires pyrotechnic technology and adopts the codename Hawkfire.
 As Hawkfire, she tries to rescue cousin Beth Kane from the clutches of the Department of Extranormal Operations, but is herself captured.

 A Bat-Girl looking similar to Betty Kane is revealed to have existed in the past in Batman #682, and later reappears in Batman, Inc. #4 (April 2011).
 As in pre-Crisis continuity, she is the younger protege of the first Batwoman, Kathy Kane (who reappears in post-Infinite Crisis continuity as the original Batwoman, but with a revamped origin).
-It has not yet been confirmed if Bette Kane used the Bat-Girl identity in her younger years prior to becoming Flamebird or if Bat-Girl is a completely separate character.
+Despite her initial post-Crisis origin retcon, Bette Kane has regained her prior history using the Bat-Girl identity in her younger years prior to becoming Flamebird.